DeepPhe/ontologies/mapping/README.md

 - **transmart-cr-tcga-brca-mapping-spec.txt** - contains mapping definitions for a specific extracted data file from the cancer registry (non-NAACCR format)
 - **transmart-cr-tcga-brca-PV-mapping-spec.txt** - contains definitions for mapping permissible values (PV) for specific extracted data file from the cancer registry to TCGA values
 - **transmart-naaccr-tcga-brca-mapping-spec.txt** - contains definitions for mapping using the [NAACCR](http://naaccr.org/) standard
+- **tcga-cr-deepphe-mapping-crossfer.xlsx** - contains a mapping of elements across different sources